setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/components/setmy.info/index.md

 Submoduler folder: ./submodules

-Submodules contains links to other GIT repositories and can be cloned all once.
+Submodules contain links to other GIT repositories and can be cloned all once.

 *-start-project submodules are starters or seed projects for starting new projects.